 Canadian Labour International Film Festival (CLiFF)

-CLiFF is a publicly attended film festival, which is national in scope.
+CLiFF is a publicly attended film festival that is national in scope.
 The first iteration of CLiFF was held in 2009 across Canada in nine provinces and all three territories.
 FREE.

 The CLiFF founding committee, comprised of social justice, community and trade union activists took two years to plan before making its debut across Canada.
 In its inaugural year, more than 40 locations across the country participated in CLiFF, making it one of the more remarkable appearances of a film festival anywhere in the world.

 Cliff has developed the innovative Festival-in-a-Box (FIAB), designed to accommodate those who aren’t comfortable with the notion of hosting a film festival or screening films.
 FIAB puts a complete film festival in a ready-to-use format which demystifies the whole process.
-Essentially, the CLiFF Board of Directors selects a 120-minute to 180-minute program comprising of films already accepted into the festival and packages them with additional materials to help the hosting location (any town, city, village or municipality) pull off a festival where they live (see handout on FIAB – attached).
+Essentially, the CLiFF Board of Directors selects a short film program and packages them with additional materials to help the hosting location (any town, city, village or municipality) pull off a festival where they live.

 History and Young Workers